-We are taking a look at the Kawai ES110, an 88-key stage piano that looks to deliver the sought-after Kawai sound in a lightweight and affordable package.
+In this review, I’m taking a look at the ES110, an 88-key stage piano that looks to deliver the sought-after Kawai sound in a lightweight and affordable package.

 However, there is something special about the sound of a Kawai stage piano.
 The way it captures every nuance of your performance is inspiring.
 The grand piano tones are some of the most detailed, articulate, and expressive around.

 There are 19 voices in total, eight of which are pianos.
 The other voices are lovely, but for me, it’s all about the pianos.
 The ES110 has a max polyphony of 192 notes.

 Dual 7-watt amplifiers power the stereo speaker system.
 Despite not being the most powerful speaker system in its class, it’s amongst the most articulate.
 To be honest, that’s the most important thing because the grand piano sound is so good, you don’t want to lose any of it through an inferior speaker system.